mig1984/bashible/README.md

   - mv /home/$HOME/.bashrc.tmp /home/$HOME/.bashrc
 ```

-See also examples in the example directory.
+The 'is' here is just a sugar word.
+It actually does nothing and 'empty_dir' is an alias for 'is_empty_dir'.
+It's up to you, what you prefer.

 ## Install & usage

-Install bashible and it's modules (sourceable functions - here just one module, "edit").
-Copy everything to the same directory.
+Install bashible and it's modules (sourceable functions - here I am going to install just one module, 'edit').
+Copy everything to the same directory, for instance /usr/local/bin.

 ```bash
 wget https://raw.githubusercontent.com/mig1984/bashible/master/bashible